codehsbooks/apjava/Basic-Java/variables-and-types.md

 - Variable names, after the first character, can contain letters, numbers, or other characters.

-Here are some examples of good variable names:
+Here are some examples of different variable names:

 | Good: | Bad: |
 | -- | -- |